elixir-lang/elixir-lang.github.com/getting-started/binaries-strings-and-char-lists.markdown

 Elixir uses UTF-8 to encode its strings, which means that code points are encoded as a series of 8-bit bytes.
 UTF-8 is a **variable width** character encoding that uses one to four bytes to store each code point; it is capable of encoding all valid Unicode code points.

-Because UTF-8 is a variable width encoding, the number of characters (i.e. code points) and the number of bytes in a string may not be 1:1.
+Besides defining characters, UTF-8 also provides a notion of graphemes.
+Graphemes may consist of multiple characters that are often perceived as one.
+For example, `é` can be represented in Unicode as a single character.
+It can also be represented as the combination of the character `e` and the acute accent character `´` into a single grapheme.

+In other words, what we would expect to be a single character, such as `é` or `ł`, can in practice be multiple characters, each represented by potentially multple bytes.
 Consider the following:

 ```elixir
 iex> string = "hełło"